KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/learn_rust_programming/rust_programming_for_the_object_oriented_developer.md

 - After fixing the compiler warnings, the speaker explains that Rust can be confusing when doing something with an object and suddenly encountering errors.

-## Understanding Move Semantics and Borrow Semantics
+## ⭐⭐⭐️️️Understanding Move Semantics and Borrow Semantics

 Section Overview: In this section, the speaker explains move semantics and borrow semantics in Rust programming language.